quento/RSS-Reader/README.md

 ## The Challenge
 The challenge for this project was to create PHP script that showcases HTML, PHP and JavaScript working together.

-I chose to create a project that pulls rss feed data from different news websites.
+I chose to create a project that pulls rss feed data from different news websites using AJAX.
-The basic process is as follows:

 ## How it Works
 1. The newsfeed.php file loads when first visited.